 A Special Event Permit is required for any outdoor activity taking place on city property (streets, rights of way or city park) with an anticipated attendance of 301 persons or more.

 A Facility Use Permit is issued by the City of Tampa Parks and Recreation Department and is required for events taking place in a city park with an estimated number of participants and spectators of up to 25-300.
 A Facility Reservation Permit application must be submitted a minimum of 30 days prior to the proposed event date.

-- Complete the application in its entirety and submit the application and $50 processing fee within the Special Event Filing Deadlines listed below:
+- Complete the application in its entirety and submit with a $50 processing fee within the Special Event Filing Deadlines listed below:

-- Not less than 60 days prior to the first proposed event date for an event that occurs solely in a park and does not require any city services or street closure
+- A minimum of 60 days prior to the first proposed event date for an event that occurs solely in a park and does not require any street closure.

-- Not less than 90 days for any event requiring street closures, city services or City of Tampa Temporary Alcohol Use Application
+- A minimum of 90 days for any event requiring street closures, city services, and/or a Temporary Alcohol Use Application

 - Depending on the type of event, the applicant may be required to obtain additional permits.